blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ### Kernel Function Validity

-How can we determine that a kernel is valid --- that is, that it corresponds to an inner product in _some_ space --- _without_ visiting that space?
+How can we determine that a kernel is valid, i.e. that it corresponds to an inner product in _some_ space, _without_ visiting that space?
 In other words, how do we know that $\mathcal Z$ exists for a given $K(\feature, \feature')$?

 There are three approaches to come up with a valid kernel.
 The first method is by construction.
 The second is by using mathematical properties of the kernel (i.e. Mercer's condition), which have already been applied to kernel functions other people have developed which can be applied to our own problems.
 The third approach is to simply not care whether or not $\mathcal Z$ exists, which is an approach taken by a number of people but for which Professor Yaser Abu-Mostafa has reservations, since the guarantees of the method depend on $\mathcal Z$ existing.